schoeffm/techradar/README.md

     $~/techradar> bower install       # will fetch all necessary front-end dependencies
     $~/techradar> grunt               # will squish everything together

-Fire up your browser and open the `index.html`.
+Fire up your browser and open the `radars/demo/index.html`.
 You should see something like this:

 ![TechRadar Sample](radar.png?raw=true)

-All the data is served by a static JSON-file `radars/dump.js`.
+All the data is served by a static JSON-file `radars/demo/radar.js`.
 The structure should be quite self explanatory - change it at will to see your technologies appearing in the radar.

+The project can host multiple radars.
+Just copy 'radars/demo' to 'radars/myradar' to create new one.
+To build your new radar use 'grunt --radar=myradar'

 - Hovering over a spot will highlight it (_as demonstrated in the screenshot_)
   - still staying with your mouse over that spot it'll also show its historic way through the radar (if the spot contains a recognizable history - I've created three stops for the docker-spot in the example data)